-Competition and consumer watchdog, the Competition and Markets Authority (CMA), considered these aspects when it conducted a review of the sector, which found that some residents were at risk of being treated unfairly.
+Competition and consumer watchdog the Competition and Markets Authority (CMA) considered these aspects when it conducted its own review of the sector, which found that some residents were at risk of being treated unfairly.
 As a result, in November 2018, it issued new, in-depth guidance on a range of areas that have caused concern, to help care home owners and registered managers to comply with consumer law.
-Part of that guidance relates to how care homes should treat residents and their representatives fairly to comply with their obligations under consumer law and, in particular, ensuring that your contract terms are fair, clear to read and understand.
+Part of that guidance relates to the way care homes provide information about their services, and when this information should be given to potential residents, their families or other representatives, helping them to make informed decisions.

-This guide intends to support you as a care home owner or registered manager in complying with this particular element of the CMA's guidance, and supplies a variety of practical staff training sheets and checklists to help you accomplish this.
+This guide intends to support you as a care home owner or responsible manager in complying with this particular element of the CMA's guidance, and supplies a variety of practical staff training sheets and checklists to help you accomplish this.

-Consequences of breaking consumer law
+Consequences of breaking consumer law...